Carl-Broman/Projektuppgift-i-introduktion-till-datalogi/README.md

 #### How to access the application

-Users can access the Weather application through a web browser, where they are presented with an input box.
+Users can access the Weather application through cloning it form this github.
+They can then host the app locally or on an website.
+For this to work they should add an OpenAI API and an OpenWeather api to the .env.local.

+WHen you enter the hoste site you will be presented with an input box.
 Users can enter their weather-related query into the input box, such as "What's the weather like in New York City?" or "What's the forecast for tomorrow in London?" inorder to acess application.

 #### Frameworks, libraries, methods etc